Sophie's Choice (novel): Plot inspiration

-Arendt herself cites Albert Camus' Twice a Year (1947) for the story (without providing a pinpoint reference).
-Twice a Year was a literary book which contained in its 1946/1947 publication the text of Camus' The Crisis of Man, wherein four moral contradictions and dilemma are exampled, the Greek mother's exposure being one.
-Camus read this, his essay complete, at Columbia University March 28, 1946.
+Arendt cites Albert Camus' Twice a Year (1947) for the story, without providing a pinpoint reference.

 Reception and controversies

+Awards and recognition

+Sophie's Choice won the U.S. National Book Award for Fiction in 1980.
+Much later, in 2002, Styron would receive the Auschwitz Jewish Center Foundation's Witness to Justice Award.

 Critical reception

-In his review of the novel in the New York Times, John Gardner takes it as an example of Southern Gothic and writes that it "is a splendidly written, thrilling book, a philosophical novel on the most important subject of the 20th century.
-If it is not, for me, a hands-down literary masterpiece, the reason is that, in transferring the form of the Southern Gothic to this vastly larger subject, Styron has been unable to get rid of or even noticeably tone down those qualities — some superficial, some deep — in the Southern Gothic that have always made Yankees squirm."
+In his review of the novel in the New York Times, John Gardner takes it as an example of Southern Gothic, writing that:[It] is a splendidly written, thrilling book, a philosophical novel on the most important subject of the 20th century.
+If it is not, for me, a hands-down literary masterpiece, the reason is that, in transferring the form of the Southern Gothic to this vastly larger subject, Styron has been unable to get rid of or even noticeably tone down those qualities—some superficial, some deep—in the Southern Gothic that have always made Yankees squirm.

-Sophie's Choice won the US National Book Award for Fiction in 1980, against competition from Just Above My Head by James Baldwin, The Executioner's Song by Norman Mailer, The Ghost Writer by Philip Roth, and Endless Love by Scott Spencer (where the Pulitzer for fiction and the Nobel for literature for that year went, respectively, to Norman Mailer for The Executioner's Song and to Czeslaw Milosz for his body of poetry and other work).